-During FY 2021, five HCV landlords were assessed the \$75 third inspection fee.
-As of June 30, 2021, 36 units have incurred the \$75 third inspection fee since implementation.
+Although RHA did not assess any of the HCV landlords the \$75 third inspection fee in FY 2022, 36 units have incurred the \$75 third inspection fee following activity implementation.

 As the rental market in the City of Reno, the City of Sparks and Washoe County remains tight, RHA does not want to burden or discourage landlord participation in the HCV program.
 Therefore, prior to the \$75 fee being assessed, staff review and consider all the reasons a unit may have failed the required inspection.
 If this activity were to be completely successful, the outcome for both metrics being tracked (2016-07 CE#1 and 2016-07 CE#2) would be zero.